 A heaven for any photographer, Gran Canaria boasts a variety of landscapes, hence giving it the name of the “Miniature Continent”.
 The beaches, white sand dunes, and green ravines give the island a picturesque view.

 Activities like hiking, surfing, and golfing, make it a perfect family and adventurous destination.
 The island is also home to some primitive cave villages and 32 Natural Protected Areas most notably the Rural Park of Nublo and The Doramas Jungle.

 Tip: Best way to see the island is by car.
 You can book your taxi for Gran Canaria here.

 If you’re an adventurous vacation person, then Tenerife is ready to spoil you with choices.
 From water sports like surfing, windsurfing, parascending, and jet-skiing to scenic drives around rocky cliffs and hiking, there is no way to have a dull day.

-The beaches, exuberant lifestyle makes Tenerife an all in one package for an action-packed vacation.
+The beaches and exuberant lifestyle make Tenerife an all-in-one package for an action-packed vacation.

 Tip: Check out the island by taxi.
-You can book the taxi in Tenerife before you go.
+You can book a taxi in Tenerife before you go.